HUSTYuChen/HUSTYuChen.github.io/awards.md

 - Nov.
 2021: **National Second Prize** of National Student Electronic Design Competition
 - Aug.
 2021: First Prize of "Challenge Cup" National Extracurricular Academic Science and Technology Competition for College Students (Chongqing Region)
-- Jan 2021: Meritorious Winner in Mathematical Contest In Modeling (6%)
+- Jan.
+2021: Meritorious Winner in Mathematical Contest In Modeling (6%)
 - Oct.
 2021: First Prize of National University Student Mathematical Modeling (Chongqing Region)
 - Dec.
 2020: The third prize for the paper in the annual meeting of the Chongqing Electrical Engineering Society **(As the only undergraduate student)**
 - Jan.
 2020: Meritorious Winner in Mathematical Contest In Modeling (6%)